MuindiStephen/MuindiStephen/README.md

 ### Hi there 👋
 My name is Stephen Muindi and Am a Developer

--🌱 I’m currently learning WEB DEVELOPMENT
+-🌱 I’m currently learning WEB DEVELOPMENT and Python -🔭 I’m currently working on Web Application Projects and Python projects

 <!--
 **MuindiStephen/MuindiStephen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.